A Trusted Friend in a Complicated World

 You simply can’t beat the price of Dinnerly, the self-proclaimed “affordable meal kit.”
 After creating a taste profile, you’ll pick from more than 100 recipes every week.
 No time to browse?
 Dinnerly will use your taste preferences to suggest recipes for you.
 Also key for busy weeks: Many recipes have just five easy steps and are designed for a speedy cleanup.
 (Translation: You’ll spend less time wiping down the kitchen and more time vegging in front of your favorite streaming TV service.)

-Like other meal subscription options, Dinnerly prices kits based on the number of servings (two or four) and the number of meals per week (three to six).
+Like other meal subscription options, Dinnerly prices kits based on the number of servings (two or four) and the number of meals per week (two to six).
 It starts at $4.99 per serving for six (four-serving) meals per week and can go up to $7.04 per serving for three (two-serving) meals per week.
-It’s great if you’re just starting to master your cooking skills (New Year’s resolution, anyone?).

 HelloFresh

-• Dozens of meal options for a variety of dietary preferences
+• Dozens of meal options for different dietary preferences

 • Fresh ingredients